 Did you know that vegetables like broccoli actually contain a fair amount of sugar in them?
 I wrote a whole post about getting sweeter produce from your crops like broccoli.

 To make the best of that increased sugar content, roast or brown them in a skillet with butter or (gasp!) bacon fat.
 The sugar in the plant caramelizes in the heat and fat making those divine crispy bits I love so much!

-So let’s go over the basics of growing your own broccoli.
+So let’s go over how to grow broccoli.

-Broccoli can be grown in the ground, raised beds, or containers in a location with 6-8 hours of sunlight every day.
-It can be planted in the spring and the fall.
-But, being related to cabbage, it does best in cooler weather.
+Broccoli needs 6-8 hours of sunlight every day.
+It can be planted in the spring and the fall but, it does best in cooler weather.

 It is important to set your broccoli out in your garden when it will have time to grow while the temperature is not too hot.
 When broccoli is grown in temperatures in the upper 70s F, it’s going to start bolting and turn bitter.